-- 1. Must be matriculated into a degree-seeking Master's program - 2.
+- 1. Must be matriculated into a degree-seeking graduate program. - 2.
 Must maintain minimum credit requirements (see Appointments). - 3.
-Maintain good standing (3.0 cumulative GPA) in a graduate degree program at Salisbury University. - 4.
+Maintain good standing (3.0 cumulative GPA) in a graduate degree program at Salisbury University.
+A graduate assistant with a GPA lower than 3.0 will be notified by the Graduate School that they are on administrative probation and must meet the same requirements for academic probation to retain their assistantship. - 4.
 International students must possess necessary visa and other documents required for U.S. employment. - 5.
 Students who have met all requirements for graduation and/or who graduate are no longer eligible.
-Students who graduate in either the December or May Commencement may continue to work until the end of their contract date, at the request of their supervisor and based on need.
+Students who graduate in either the December or May Commencement may continue to work until the end of their contract date, at the request of their supervisor and based on need. - 6.
+Graduate students who are full-time employees of Salisbury University or another University System of Maryland (USM) Institution are not eligible to hold a graduate assistantship.